 How People get Around

 Most people drive or carpool to work.
 There is nearby Interstates 64 and 264 highway systems, giving you easy access to businesses, hospitals, military bases and universities.
 You’re 15-30 minutes to nearby cities of Norfolk, Chesapeake, Portsmouth, and Hampton.
-“The Wave” is a our Trolley and Shuttle system in Virginia Beach that can get you from Atlantic Avenue, where you can get off and on to go to shops, restaurants and museums.
-It takes you from the beach to shopping and dining in the Hilltop area.
-There are also cabs and bus services to help you get around town.
+“The Wave” is a a Trolley and Shuttle system in Virginia Beach.
+You're able to get off and on the trolley to visit shops, restaurants and museums.
+It takes you from the beach on Atlantic Avenue to the Hilltop area.
+There are also cabs and bus service to get around town.

-Conveniently located there are many places to shop, including the Landstown Commons and Salem Crossing Shopping Center.
-A short ride away is to the Pembroke Mall which has a variety of shops, dining venues and entertainment hot spots.
+Conveniently located there are many places to shop, including Landstown Commons and the Salem Crossing Shopping Center.
+A short ride away is Pembroke Mall, which has a variety of shops, dining venues and entertainment hot spots.

-For those who enjoy the outdoors, the Virginia Beach Oceanfront and Mount Trashmore are great destinations for a working out, taking a relaxing stroll, or walking the dog.
-If you’re a golf enthusiast tee off at the 18-hole Kempsville Greens Municipal Golf Course or Virginia Beach National Golf Club.
+For those who enjoy the outdoors, the Virginia Beach Oceanfront and Mount Trashmore are great destinations for working out, taking a relaxing stroll, or walking the dog.
+If you’re a golf enthusiast, tee off at the 18-hole Kempsville Greens Municipal Golf Course or Virginia Beach National Golf Club.